 Previously known as IoTex, the newly relaunched Textile 4.0 journal delivers vital insights into the burgeoning transformation of the textile and apparel value chain.
 It covers a spectrum of content, from technologies enabling the personalisation trend to supply chain transparency, the latest in fabric gripping robotics, smart clothing and much more.

-World Textile Information Network (WTiN) is committed to safeguarding the privacy of all our website users, magazine subscribers, advertisers and event attendees.
+World Textile Information Network (WTiN) is committed to safeguarding the privacy of all our website users, journal subscribers, advertisers, event exhibitors and event attendees.

 This policy may be supplemented by additional terms or notices disclosed to you in connection with your service agreement.